IgorQuaresma/Haiti_Earthquake_2021/Edge detection/edge_detection.md

 ## Discussion

-Due to the above limitations, edge detection needs to be combined with an object-based approach to be effective for automatic detection of destroyed buildings.
+Due to the limitations mentioned above, edge detection, also in combination with an object-based approach, is not sufficient for the automatic detection of collapsed buildings for the avaiable imagery.